camminady/KITposter/README.md

 # A poster template for KIT poster
-I do not claim that this layout obeys the corporate design!
+**I do not claim that this layout obeys the corporate design!**
+The output looks like this:

 ![kitexample](kitexample.png)